Interview Murielle & Sebastian Pucelle : Yin Yoga Teacher Training by Gabrielle Harris

 M & S : Well if you have not studied with Paul & Suzee Grilley yet, this course, especially our level 1, will empower you with a new method, attitude and approach of Yoga, which is function over form.
 We also define targeted areas of the body.
 Each Asanas specifically stimulates different parts of the body.
 Our teaching is based on this approach thanks to Paul & Suzee Grilley, this is the genius of their teachings.
-We also have a level 2 (and soon a level 3) which is more based on our personal exploration through the years.
-We think as teachers and for all teachers some ongoing exploration, education, retreat and trainings are a must.
+We also have a level 2 & 3 which is more based on our personal exploration through the years.
+We think as teachers and for all teachers/practitioners some ongoing exploration, education, retreat and trainings are a must.
 Once you get on the Yoga path you realize the more you learn the less you know, it is an appreciable place to be to keep one humble.

 G : Is this course recognized with Yoga Alliance ?

-M & S : Yes we are Yoga Alliance recognized since not long ago, we have been postponing this for a long time due to personal reasons , but many students were after the continuing education the Y.A offer so we did registered with them.
+M & S : Yes we are Yoga Alliance recognized since 2012, we have been postponing this for a long time due to personal reasons , but many students were after the continuing education the Y.A offer so we did registered with them.

 G : How many people are on a course ?

 M & S : We usually have around 20+ participants, but we have reached 40 in some of our training (that would be the maximum number of participants we take on board for our training)

 G : I am already a trained physiotherapist/body-worker, how will the course benefit me ?

 M & S : We do have body-workers, P.T, nurses or acupuncturist attending our training.
 It is a tremendous asset if you have already some form of expertise or background in the medical, energetic, or even meditation field as we are blending those in the Yin Yoga Practice.